gyroflow/gyroflow/README.md

 - Keyframes
 - Ability to create custom settings presets
 - [OpenFX plugin](https://github.com/gyroflow/gyroflow-ofx) (eg. for DaVinci Resolve), which allows you to apply stabilization in video editor without any transcoding
+- [Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox) - A Final Cut Pro effect which allows you to import a Gyroflow Project without transcoding
 - Visual chart with gyro data (can display gyro, accel, magnetometer and quaternions)
 - Visual display of smoothed quaternions
 - Modern responsive user interface with Dark and Light theme